Verotika

 Verotika is a 2019 American anthology horror film written by Glenn Danzig, Bridgid Ryan, and Greg L Smith, and directed and scored by Glenn Danzig.
 Based on a line of comic books published by Danzig's company Verotik, the film stars Rachel Alig, Alice Haig, Natalia Borowsky, Sean Kanan, Scotch Hopkins, Ashley Wisdom, and Kayden Kross.
+Verotika was panned by critics.

 Premise

 The film is divided into three segments.
 The first segment, "The Albino Spider of Dajette," depicts a Parisian sex worker named Dajette, who has eyeballs for nipples, and an albino spider that assumes the form of an eight-armed humanoid.
 The spider murders sex workers by breaking their necks.
 The second segment, "Change of Face," revolves around a mysterious stripper who collects the faces of other women.
 The final segment, "Drukja Contessa of Blood," follows a countess who murders virgin women and bathes in their blood.